wxt-dev/wxt-examples/examples/vanilla-vitest/README.template.md

 {{entrypoints/__tests__/background.test.ts}}

-As you can see, we're can use the `browser` global like we would in a real extension.
+As you can see, we can use the `browser` global like we would in a real extension.
 The `browser` is mocked with an in-memory implementation via [`@webext-core/fake-browser`](https://webext-core.aklinker1.io/guide/fake-browser/).
 See their docs for more examples and details about which APIs are implemented.